 How do the goal-based bonuses work?

 These goals are designed to create new opportunities to engage individual donors and to support organizations in the early stages of growing an individual giving program.
-Details about the bonuses for 2019 will be announced later this year.
+Details about the bonuses for 2020 will be shared with participants in August.

 What is the eligible donation time period for the match?

-Donations received from Nov.
-1 to Dec.
-31 are eligible for the match.
+Donations received during the campaign period in November and December are eligible for the match.
 Unfulfilled pledges and donations dated after Dec.
 31 are not eligible.